-The planning proposal provides 7.5% of the new floor space as affordable housing.
+The planning proposal provides

+- 5% of the new floor space as affordable housing under the residential flats option; or - 100% of new floor space under the Boarding House option.

 This is consistent with current Government policy.
 The Greater Sydney Commission and the Department of Planning target is between 5% to 10% of the increase in residential GFA to be allocated to affordable housing.